 I am an associate instructor and doctoral student in the Operations and Decision Technologies department at the Kelley School of Business, Indiana University.
 I currently teach K201, a comprehensive and intensive course on Microsoft Excel and Access; I have previously taught Accounting Information Systems (processes and controls) courses to both accounting and information systems students.

-My research interests include two broad areas: (1) social aspects of information systems (i.e., collaboration, computer-mediated communication, virtual teams) and (2) behavioral IT security research.
-My research has been published or is forthcoming in MIS Quarterly, Communications of the AIS, Computers & Security, and Group Decision and Negotiation.
+My research interests include two broad areas: (1) collaboration (i.e., collective intelligence, computer-mediated communication, virtual group work) and (2) IS security.
+My research, which is primarily behavioral and quantitative, has been published or is forthcoming in MIS Quarterly, Communications of the AIS, Computers & Security, and Group Decision and Negotiation.
 I’ve also presented my research at workshops and conferences including the ACM Conference on Computer Supported Cooperative Work and Social Computing (CSCW) and the Collective Intelligence conference.

 I have previous work experience in IT training, IT support, management, accounting, and consulting with small businesses.

 I am a graduate of the Master of Information Systems Management program at the Marriott School of Management, Brigham Young University, where I was part of the Ph.D. preparation track.
 I also graduated cum laude from BYU with a Bachelor of Science in Information Systems.

 My beautiful wife, Kayleen, and I have two children – a girl and a boy.
 Outside of my research and teaching interests, I enjoy playing the piano, reading a good book, spending time with my family, and traveling to new places.